privacyguides/privacyguides.org/docs/android/grapheneos-vs-calyxos.en.md

 Android 12 comes with special support for seamless app updates with [third-party app stores](https://android-developers.googleblog.com/2020/09/listening-to-developer-feedback-to.html).
 The popular Free and Open-Source Software (FOSS) repository [F-Droid](https://f-droid.org) doesn't implement this feature and requires a [privileged extension](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged) to be included with the Android distribution in order to have unattended app installation.

-GrapheneOS does not include F-Droid, because all updates have to be manually installed, which poses a security risk.
-However, you can use the [Neo Store](../android.md#neo-store) client for F-Droid which does support seamless (background) app updates in Android 12.
-GrapheneOS officially recommends [Sandboxed Google Play](https://grapheneos.org/usage#sandboxed-google-play) instead.
+CalyxOS includes the [privileged extension](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged), which may lower device security and is not opt-in, which means that you're potentially lowering your device's security even if you don't want to use F-droid.

+On the other hand, GrapheneOS officially recommends [Sandboxed Google Play](https://grapheneos.org/usage#sandboxed-google-play) instead.
 Many FOSS Android apps are also in Google Play but sometimes they are not (like [NewPipe](../video-streaming.md)).

-CalyxOS includes the [privileged extension](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged), which may lower device security.
-Seamless app updates should be possible with [Aurora Store](https://auroraoss.com) in Android 12.
+In those cases, you can [keep up with updates using RSS](../android.md#manually-with-rss-notifications).

 ## Additional Hardening